overloop-crm/overloop-api-doc/source/includes_main/_enrollments.md

-automation_id | **integer** <br />The automation's ID this enrollment is associated to prospect_id | **integer** <br />The prospect's ID this enrollment is associated to disenrolled_at | **datetime** <br />The date and time when the prospect has been leaved the automation in ISO 8601 format with timezone created_at | **datetime** <br />ISO 8601 format with timezone offset updated_at | **datetime** <br />ISO 8601 format with timezone offset
+automation_id | **integer** <br />The automation's ID this enrollment is associated to prospect_id | **integer** <br />The prospect's ID this enrollment is associated to disenrolled_at | **datetime** <br />The date and time when the prospect has been leaved the automation in ISO 8601 format with timezone start_at | **datetime** <br />The date and time on which the enrollment must be started in ISO 8601 format with timezone offset.
+If not set or set in the past, the enrollment starts immediately. created_at | **datetime** <br />ISO 8601 format with timezone offset updated_at | **datetime** <br />ISO 8601 format with timezone offset